Despised Icon: Purgatory and Déterré EP (2019–present)

-On September 20, The band embarked on a massive North American tour to promote their upcoming album Purgatory.
+On September 20, the band embarked on a North American tour to promote their upcoming album, Purgatory.

 Their sixth full-length album, Purgatory, was released on November 15, 2019.

-On October 28, 2022, the band released an EP titled Déterré, which consists of five re-released early tracks.
+On October 28, 2022, the band released the EP Déterré, which consists of five re-released early tracks.

+In the fall of 2023, the band supported Dying Fetus on tour in North America along with the Acacia Strain.

 The band released their seventh full-length album, Shadow Work, on October 31, 2025.